-Evidence to prove a genuine and subsisting relationship
+Evidence to prove a genuine and subsisting relationship for Spouse Visa

-As part of the application process for your UK Spouse Visa, you will need to prove that your relationship is genuine and subsisting by providing relevant documents.
 It is important to understand that there is no single list of required documents, as the evidence you need to provide will depend on your personal circumstances and the nature of your relationship with your partner.
 We know from experience, however, you will need to prove to the Home Office that you and your partner:

 - Have shared financial responsibilities